Brittney Powell

 Brittney Powell (born March 4, 1972) is a German-American actress.
-She has starred in Safety Geeks: SVI and has represented the show at Comic-Con in San Diego, California during 2009 and modeled for the Safety Geeks' 2010, 2011, and 2012 Safety Pin-Up Calendars.
+She has starred in Safety Geeks: SVI.

 Career

 In 1991, Powell started her career in Playboy: Girls of Spring Break as herself.
 She then went on to be a contestant on Round Trip to Heaven.
-Powell has guest starred in more than 25 different TV series such as Friends, Harry and the Hendersons, California Dreams, The Commish, Silk Stalkings, Tarzan: The Epic Adventures, The Sentinel, NCIS, Invention with Brian Forbes, and Safety Geeks: SVI.
+On television, she has made guest star appearances in episodes of various series, including Friends, Harry and the Hendersons, California Dreams, The Commish, Silk Stalkings, NCIS, and Safety Geeks: SVI.

-She has starred in more than ten films, including Airborne, Trouble Is My Business,.
+Her film roles include Airborne, That Thing You Do!, and the title role in Stacy's Mom.

-Powell has starred in the short-lived Pacific Palisades in 1997.
+Powell has a main cast role in the short-lived series Pacific Palisades (1997).
 She was cast as Summer Halloway on General Hospital in 2002 where she had a contract role.

-Powell modeled for the Safety Geeks' 2010, 2011, and 2012 Safety Pin-Up Calendars.